Kerry Weaver: Season nine

 Weaver and Lopez were still together and had on-going arguments about the future of their relationship.
 Weaver wanted to have a child, but after suffering a miscarriage felt Lopez should carry the child.
 Lopez, however, did not want to get pregnant, because it would impact her firefighting career.
-The couple did not get much screen time that season, and Weaver was given another story thread about the consequences she faced when she failed to report a local politician who tested positive for syphilis; Alderman Johnathan Bright provided funding for County and a plum position for Kerry, but forced her to do an off-the-record treatment of his closeted gay lover that ended with the lover's accidental death from an allergic reaction to penicillin.
+The couple did not get much screen time that season, and Weaver was given another story thread about the consequences she faced when she failed to report a local politician who tested positive for syphilis; Alderman Johnathan Bright (Bruce Weitz) provided funding for County and a plum position for Kerry, but forced her to do an off-the-record treatment of his closeted gay lover that ended with the lover's accidental death from an allergic reaction to penicillin.
 Later, Dr. Anspaugh became fed up with Dr. Romano's attitude and neglect on the job.
 Anspaugh offered to lighten Romano's work load by sharing his administrative duties with Kerry Weaver.
 When Romano refused this, he was replaced with a somewhat surprised Weaver, who offered Romano a choice of becoming a staff teacher, running the ER, or being fired.
 Romano took on the ER job and was awful at it, with Kerry not showing much sympathy when Dr. Carter correctly told her that Romano was a dangerous liability in that position (perhaps not accidentally, Carter went off to Africa not long after Romano took over and didn't fully return until after Romano's death in Season 10).

 Season ten

 Kerry settled into her chief administrative position but ran into various challenges that arose day by day from hospital staffing to the ER's hectic renovation.
 These obstacles included her constant run-ins with Dr. Romano, whom at one point she threatens to fire.
 When he was killed in a helicopter accident, Kerry, like many others, was not saddened, though she acknowledged that his presence was an important contribution to the hospital.
 Later in early 2004, Weaver dedicated a Center of LGBT healthcare in the memory of Romano, which secretly served as post-mortem payback, since Romano was not a supporter of gay rights.
 In her personal life, Lopez changed her mind about having a baby and gave birth to baby Henry in the hospital.
 Later on in the season, however, Lopez died from injuries she suffered while fighting a fire; Kerry was devastated by the loss.
 Abby Lockhart and (surprisingly) Elizabeth Corday were particularly supportive towards her following this tragedy.
-Sandy's parents (who had never approved of her sexual orientation) took custody of Henry and for the remainder of the season, Weaver's storyline focused on a child custody battle between herself and Lopez's parents.
-The custody situation was eventually settled when the Lopez and Weaver agreed to her having primary custody, with the Lopez taking care of Henry while Kerry was at work.
+Lopez's parents (who had never approved of her sexual orientation) took custody of Henry and for the remainder of the season, Weaver's storyline focused on a child custody battle between herself and Lopez's parents.
+The custody situation was eventually settled when the Lopezes and Weaver agreed to her having primary custody, with the Lopezes taking care of Henry while Kerry was at work.